How to Become a Fire Investigator – In 5 Steps

 3. Gain Experience

-Those who don’t plan to go to college or want to get started in the career right away can consider a position as a firefighter.
+Those who don’t plan to go to college or want to get started in a career right away can consider a position as a firefighter.

 You can become a paid or volunteer firefighter, depending on the options available in your area.